Chrysophyt/Region-based-Annotation-Data-of-Fire-Images/README.md

 ## Citations
 If you use the following dataset please do not forget to cite the following:

->D. John et al. "Fire Segmentation Video Dataset for Video Surveillance System" DIB *(Under Review)*, 2021.
+> "Region-based Annotation Data of Fire Images for Intelligent Surveillance System" DIB *(Under Review)*, 2021.
 >
 >A. E. Çetin.
 “Computer Vision Based Fire Detection Dataset.”
 2014